oomlout/oomlout-CORE/README.md

 * -di				-- directory to iterate through
 * -ex				-- extra to check for (ie working or laser required in file name) (list seperated by comas)
 * -ed				-- Extra directory added to output files (ie. gen/ to proof or seperate source from generated)
+* -fp				-- Generate values from PDF (if there use this mode TRUE)

 ## Details